tdex-network/tdex-box/README.md

 #### TLS

-Uncomment the in the compose file (either `docker-compose-elements.yml` or `docker-compose-esplora.yml`) the TLS related stuff and export ENV with the asbolute path to the SSL Certificate and Key to be used.
+Uncomment the in the compose file (`docker-compose.yml`) the TLS related stuff and export ENV with the asbolute path to the SSL Certificate and Key to be used.

 ```sh
 $ export SSL_CERT_PATH=/path/to/fullchain.pem